DarrylDias/PinCat/README.md

 ### PinCat

-**PinCat is a Pinterest Clone written in Pythn Flask and Angular.JS that retrives images of Kitten.**
+**PinCat is a Pinterest Clone written in Python Flask and Angular.JS that retrives images of Kitten.**

 #### Requirements